buildtesters/buildtest/docs/configuring_buildtest.rst

 one test.
 For this reason, we support ``before_script`` and ``after_script`` section per executor which is of string type where you can specify multi-line commands.

-This can be demonstrated with this executor name **local.e4s** responsible for building `E4S Testsuite <https://github.com/E4S-Project/testsuite>`_::
+This can be demonstrated with an executor name **local.e4s** responsible for building `E4S Testsuite <https://github.com/E4S-Project/testsuite>`_::

     e4s: